Abdullah Beg of Kartli

+Biography

-'Abdu'llah Beg was the eldest son of Jesse-Khan, a Muslim ruler of Kartli in central and eastern Georgia, by his first wife Mariam née Orbeliani.
-Himself a Muslim convert, 'Abdu'llah Beg served as a naib (viceroy) of Kartli for the Iranian shah Nader in 1737 and in the 1740s.
-In 1744 Teimuraz II and Erekle II of the rival Kakhetian branch of the Bagrationi ascended the thrones of Kartli and Kakheti, respectively.
-Teimuraz made 'Abdu'llah Beg a prince of Somkhiti and Sabaratiano (Kvemo Kartli) with the residence at Samshvilde.
-In 1747, Teimuraz made a trip to Iran, leaving his son Erekle II in charge of Kartli and 'Abdu'llah Beg as his lieutenant.
-In Teimuraz’s absence, however, 'Abdu'llah Beg attempted a coup, recruited the Dagestani mercenaries and took control of the capital city, Tiflis, with the help of a local Iranian garrison.
-Fighting continued into the following year until 'Abdu'llah Beg was finally defeated and Tiflis captured by Erekle's loyal army.
+Abdullah Beg was the eldest son of Jesse (Ali Quli Khan), a Muslim ruler of Kartli in central and eastern Georgia, by a concubine.
+Himself a Muslim convert, Abdullah Beg served as a naib (viceroy) of Kartli for the Iranian shah Nader in 1737 and in the 1740s.
+In 1744 Teimuraz II and Heraclius II of the rival Kakhetian branch of the Bagrationi ascended the thrones of Kartli and Kakheti, respectively.
+Teimuraz made Abdullah Beg a prince of Somkhiti and Sabaratiano (Kvemo Kartli) with the residence at Samshvilde.
+In 1747, Teimuraz made a trip to Iran, leaving his son Heraclius II in charge of Kartli and Abdullah Beg as his lieutenant.
+In Teimuraz’s absence, however, Abdullah Beg attempted a coup, recruited the Dagestani mercenaries and took control of the capital city, Tbilisi, with the help of a local Iranian garrison.
+Fighting continued into the following year until Abdullah Beg was finally defeated and Tbilisi captured by Heraclius' loyal army.
 Thereafter the prince disappeared from history.

-'Abdu'llah Beg was married to Ketevan, daughter of Erekle I, of the Kakhetian Bagrationi.
-They had five sons and one daughter: